-where the MLP's hidden dimension is 4304 and $D_{\text{llm}}$ is the embedding dimension of the LLM (3584 for Hulu-Med-7B).
-This projection step is crucial for enabling the LLM to interpret the visual information as if it were part of its native language space.
+where $W_1, W_2, b_1, b_2$ refer to the learnable parameters in projector, which is crucial for enabling the LLM $\Phi(\cdot)$ to interpret the visual information as if it were part of its native language space.

-\paragraph{Large Language Model Decoder} The core of Hulu-Med is an LLM that functions as an autoregressive decoder.
-For our primary configuration, \texttt{Hulu-Med-7B}, we use the Qwen2.5-7B-Instruct model as the backbone.
-This model is a 28-layer Transformer with a hidden size of 3584, an MLP intermediate size of 18944, and 28 attention heads configured with 4 key-value heads (Grouped-Query Attention).
-The processed text embeddings and the projected visual embeddings are concatenated to form a single, unified input sequence.
-The model then processes this sequence autoregressively, predicting the next token based on all preceding visual and textual tokens.
-This decoder-only architecture allows Hulu-Med to perform a diverse array of generative tasks without requiring any task-specific modifications.
-To demonstrate framework scalability, we also developed \texttt{Hulu-Med-14B} and \texttt{Hulu-Med-32B}.
-The 14B variant is built upon the Qwen3-14B backbone, while the 32B variant uses the Qwen2.5-32B backbone, providing a range of model sizes to balance performance and computational efficiency.
+\paragraph{LLM Decoder} For our primary configuration, \texttt{Hulu-Med-7B} adopts Qwen2.5-7B-Instruct as language model backbone.
+The processed text embeddings and the projected visual embeddings are concatenated into a single, unified input sequence.
+The model then processes this sequence auto-regressively, predicting the next token based on all preceding visual and textual tokens.
+This architecture allows Hulu-Med to perform a diverse array of generative tasks without requiring any task-specific modifications.
+To demonstrate framework scalability, we also developed \texttt{Hulu-Med-14B} and \texttt{Hulu-Med-32B}, which are built upon Qwen3-14B and Qwen2.5-32B backbone respectively, providing a range of model sizes to balance performance and computational efficiency.